gasp-xyz/mangata-blog/blog/_posts/2021-10-10-themis-protocol.markdown

 *The research is led by Gleb Urvanov.*
-*Thanks to Xinshu Dong, Luke Pearson, Will Wolf, Marcin Gorny and the whole team at Substrate Builders for contributing comments and ideas.*
+*Thanks to Xinshu Dong, Luke Pearson, Will Wolf, Peter Kris, Marcin Gorny, and the whole team at Substrate Builders for contributing comments and ideas.*